dav3860/vmbix/README.md

 Starting from version 2.2, Zabbix can natively monitor a VMWare environment.
 But there are a few drawbacks :
 * The monitored items are not all very relevant.
 * The created ESX and VM hosts are mostly read-only.
 You cannot attach them different templates or monitor them with an agent.
 VmBix helps you to overcome this limitations, with very good performance.
+It is multi-threaded and can be queried using a Zabbix loadable module.
 Vmbix also exposes VMWare API methods that are not included in Zabbix, for example the [Performance Counters](http://fr.slideshare.net/alanrenouf/vsphere-apis-for-performance-monitoring).
 You can use these VmBix methods to query interesting VMWare metrics, for example :
 ```
 TEST# esx.counter[esx01.domain.local,cpu.ready]
 1135